SagarMaheshwary/microservices/readme.md

 - **Databases:** PostgreSQL, Redis
 - **Message Broker:** RabbitMQ
 - **Cloud:** AWS S3, CloudFront
-- **Monitoring & Logging:** Grafana, Prometheus, Loki
+- **Monitoring & Observability:** Grafana, Prometheus, Loki, Jaeger

 ### **MICROSERVICES OVERVIEW**

-1. **API Gateway:**
+#### **API Gateway:**

 - Acts as the main entry point for external requests.
 - Uses REST API to communicate with clients.
 - Routes internal service-to-service communication via gRPC.

-2. **User Service:**
+#### **User Service:**

 - Manages user-related operations (e.g., profile management, settings).
 - Stores user data in PostgreSQL.
 - Uses gRPC for request/response communication.

-3. **Authentication Service:**
+#### **Authentication Service:**

 - Handles user registration, login, and authentication.
 - Uses JWT for authentication.
 - Maintains a JWT token blacklist in Redis.
 - Communicates with the User Service for user validation.

-4. **Upload Service:**
+#### **Upload Service:**

-   - Accepts raw video uploads from users.
-   - Stores raw videos in an S3 bucket.
+- Generates pre-signed S3 URLs that allow users to upload videos directly from the frontend, avoiding backend bandwidth usage.
+- Handles upload initialization by validating metadata and upload intent.
-   - Sends metadata and processing instructions via RabbitMQ to the Encode Service.
+- After a successful upload, it sends video metadata and processing instructions to the Encode Service via RabbitMQ.

-5. **Encode Service:**
+#### **Encode Service:**

 - Listens for RabbitMQ messages from the Upload Service.
 - Processes video files into MPEG-DASH chunks.
 - Generates DASH manifest files.
 - Uploads processed video chunks and manifest files to S3.
 - Sends metadata and video details to the Video Catalog Service via RabbitMQ.

-6. **Video Catalog Service:**
+#### **Video Catalog Service:**

 - Receives metadata from the Encode Service after video processing.
 - Stores video metadata (e.g., resolutions, duration, S3 paths) in PostgreSQL.
 - Implements gRPC RPCs for:
   - Listing available videos.
   - Fetching details of a single video.
   - Generating CloudFront CDN URLs for streaming.

-### **STORAGE AND STREAMING**
+#### **Storage and Streaming**

 - **S3 + CloudFront:**
   - Raw and processed video content is stored in an S3 bucket.
   - CloudFront CDN is used to distribute video chunks efficiently.
   - Signed URLs are generated for secure streaming access.

-### **MONITORING AND LOGGING**
+#### Monitoring, Logging, and Tracing

-- **Metrics & Observability:**
+- **Metrics & Observability**

-  - Prometheus collects default and custom metrics from all microservices, PostgreSQL databases, Redis, and RabbitMQ.
+  - Prometheus collects default and custom metrics from Microservices, PostgreSQL, Redis, and RabbitMQ.
-  - Metrics are visualized in Grafana dashboards.
+  - Metrics are visualized through Grafana dashboards, showing insights like request rates, error rates, latency, and system health.

-- **Logging:**
+- **Logging**

-  - Loki is used for centralized logging.
+  - Loki collects structured logs from each Microservice.
-  - Logs from microservices are exported to Loki and analyzed in Grafana.
+  - Logs are forwarded using Grafana Alloy, and visualized in Grafana for easier filtering, searching, and debugging.

+- **Tracing**
+  - OpenTelemetry is integrated into all services to instrument request flows.
+  - Jaeger provides a visual trace explorer to follow request chains across HTTP, gRPC, and RabbitMQ boundaries.
+  - Helps identify performance bottlenecks and root causes during failures or latency spikes.

 ---